abhinavjain03/Courseera/Neural Networks and Deep Learning/Notes.md

 * Take training examples and stack them in columns.
 X matrix.
 So shape (*n x m*)
 * This will give us Z of shape (*n x m*), as we will have computed Z for all the m-training examples and they will be stacked together.
-Note: Horizontal Index corresponds to training examples.
+**Note**: Horizontal Index corresponds to training examples.
 Vertical index corresponds to nodes of the NN.

 ![Vectorize over examples](imgs/nn-vector.png)

 ## Activation Functions
 Until now we have seen sigmoid activation function.

-tanh -> shifted version of sigmoid function. always better than sigmoid. as it centers the data.
+**tanh** -> shifted version of sigmoid function. always better than sigmoid. as it centers the data.
 0 mean and 1 variance.
 Except for output layer, depends on the task, eg. for binary classification, we need a value between 0 and 1.
 SO use sigmoid.

-Drawback - if z very large or very small, gradients become 0 and they are flat at extreme values, so learning becomes very slow.
+*Drawback of exponential Activations* - if z very large or very small, gradients become 0 and they are flat at extreme values, so learning becomes very slow.

-Popular choice - ReLU - Rectified Linear Unit
-Gradient is always 1 for z>0.
+Popular choice - **ReLU** - Rectified Linear Unit Gradient is always 1 for z>0.
 But for z<0, gradient is 0.
 That's a drawback.

-Solution - Leaky ReLU.
-When z<0, there is a slight sloe so that the gradient is not 0.
+Solution - **Leaky ReLU**.
+When z<0, there is a slight slope so that the gradient is not 0.

-USE ReLU.
+**Note:**: USE ReLU.
 Learning is faster as slope is 1 always.
 Most of the z's in the layer will be >0, so learning will still be there.

 ![Activation Functions](imgs/activation.png)